Ireland Fuel Protests: Defence Forces Called In as Crisis Enters Fourth Day and Forecourts Run Dry

 Government Response

 Minister for Justice Jim O'Callaghan confirmed on Thursday that Gardaí had issued a formal C70 request for military aid to help remove vehicles blocking critical national infrastructure.
-Taoiseach Micheál Martin stated that the protests had gone "beyond legitimate protest" and that the government was committed to protecting the economy and the rights of citizens.
+Army personnel were deployed to help clear blockades and ensure the movement of essential supplies, with military resources including heavy recovery trucks used to remove vehicles blocking critical infrastructure.
+Taoiseach Micheál Martin stated that the protests had gone "beyond legitimate protest" and that the government was committed to protecting the economy and the rights of citizens, describing the blockade of the Whitegate oil refinery as "an act of national sabotage."

 Key Developments